 What really got me, however, was the story line.
 I felt that each episode brought something new to the table, keeping the story as interesting as it was complex.
 They did not have to be huge plot devices either.
 While the show did have its drama, sometimes it was more subtle rather than in your face and over the top.
 The romances did develop, but they felt natural and realistic.
 There was no insta- or one side love.
 And while the male lead was respected by his love interest, she did not hero worship him.

 A dynamic show with a talented cast and story full of twists that left me craving more, When a Snail Falls in Love is show you don’t want to miss out on (and you can watch it on Dramafever and Viki for free!).
 I know Asians aren’t big on multiple seasons, but I have never wanted a season 2 for a show more in my life.
-This show made me laugh, it made me cry, it made me hold my breath as a sat on the edge of my seat.
+This show made me laugh, it made me cry, it made me hold my breath as I sat on the edge of my seat.
 This show really does have it all, from romance to action, from comedy to suspense.
 The only downside is having to read the subtitles!
+But, let’s be honest, I am used to it by now.
+If they truly bothered me, I wouldn’t watch Dramafever as much as I do.

 I have actually done research and learned this show is based off of a novel.
 It is not officially translated but a group of diligent fans has been translating it for us.
-I have heard that the novel is more romance heavy, so I you can believe I am going to check it out.
+I have heard that the novel is more romance heavy, so I you can believe I am going to check it out and hope that possibly in the near future, there will be an official English adaptation.